-3 Types of leak detection materials
+4 Types of leak detection materials

-For the purposes of this publication, leak detection materials are referred to as LDFs.
-These materials can include foams as well as liquids.
-They include detergent based liquids, and liquids packaged with propellants for aerosol application.
-Whatever material(s) is selected, it shall be assured that the final packaged LDF meets the criteria and considerations to satisfy the specific application.
+These LDFs can include foams as well as liquids.
+They include detergent-based liquids and liquids packaged with propellants for aerosol application.
+Whatever material(s) is selected, the final packaged LDF shall meet the criteria and considerations to satisfy the specific application.

-4 Using a leak detection fluid
+5 Using a leak detection fluid

-A method commonly used for general leak testing procedures is to either apply an LDF by means of a brush to joints and other potential leakage points, or by spraying a LDF on the required points on the cylinder/valve package.
+A method commonly used for general leak testing procedures is to either apply an LDF by means of a brush to joints and other potential leakage points, or by spraying an LDF on the required points on the cylinder/valve package.

-The LDF solutions range from something as simple as a detergent to more sophisticated proprietary compounds supplied in aerosol cans.
-Often the manual application route uses a diluted solution to avoid some of the hazards (see section 4) associated with LDFs.
-It is essential to follow the method of use recommended by the manufacturer of the LDF
+The LDF solutions range from something as simple as a detergent to more sophisticated proprietary compounds.
+Often the manual application route uses a diluted solution to avoid some of the hazards (see Section 6) associated with LDFs.
+It is essential to follow the method of use recommended by the manufacturer of the LDF.